mohan816/mohan816/README.md

 ### Hello Everyone 👋

 I am a Test Automation Engineer.
 I am good in problem solving and also a consistent learner.

-I am currently working on Web based automation.
+*  I’m currently working on Web based automation using Selenium WebDriver and Java.
-I am currently learning advanced concepts of Data Structures and Algorithms.
+*  I’m currently learning advanced concepts of Data Structures and Algorithms

 <!--